Lenochodik/Bomberman-Lenochodik/README.md

 ## 🎮 Controls
 - `W` / `S` / `A` / `D` - move player
 - `K` - plant a bomb
+- `J` - remote control - explode a bomb (only when player has collected this powerup)
 - `L` - restart level

 ## 🖼 Screenshots